Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Introduction

+Pawelczyk et al.\ \cite{pawelczyk2020} first analyzed CE robustness under model multiplicity, demonstrating a theoretical cost--robustness trade-off between sparse and data-support methods.
+Leofante et al.\ \cite{leofante2023} proposed exact methods for finding CEs valid across all models, but restricted to white-box neural network classifiers.
+Jiang et al.\ \cite{jiang2024recourse} proposed an argumentation-based ensembling approach, limited to classification tasks.
+These studies leave open the problem of generating robust CEs for black-box models with continuous targets and flexible constraints (see Section~\ref{sec_related} for a detailed review).

-In game theory, welfare economics and multi-objective optimization, the concept of Pareto efficiency describes a state in which any attempt to improve at least one objective function inevitably worsens at least one other function\cite{pareto2014}.
-Once a state is Pareto efficient, no further Pareto improvements—changes that benefit one or more functions without harming others—are possible.
-In other words, a Pareto improvement moves the previous state closer to a Pareto-efficient outcome.
-However, once this efficiency is reached, no further improvements can be made.
-As will be discussed in more detail below, this idea can be used to define a CE that improves at least one in all models; that is, it improves consistently in all models.
-This idea is important when choosing safe and uncontroversial solutions based on the CE, which is a costly and risky problem in society.
+To address this gap, we draw on the concept of Pareto improvement from welfare economics and multi-objective optimization theory.
+A Pareto improvement is a change that benefits at least one {objective} without worsening any other~\cite{pareto2014}.
+The Pareto front is the set of solutions from which no further Pareto improvement is possible, providing decision-makers with a diverse set of robust options.
+As will be discussed in more detail below, this idea motivates a CE that achieves consistent improvement across all models.
+This idea is important when choosing {robust and actionable} solutions based on the CE, which is a costly and {safety-critical} problem in society.

 In this paper, we propose robust CEs for model multiplicity by introducing a new viewpoint, Pareto improvement, and multi-objective optimization.
-In addition, we devised a validation index and verified its robustness through the validation of simulated data and its practicality through the validation of real data.
-The proposed method has four key features.
-The first is the use of the concept of Pareto improvement to address the problem of model multiplicity; the second is that it can be used in practice to select safe solutions based on CE for risky problems; the third is that it can be applied not only to class classification but also to continuous target variables, such as in regression, and is sufficiently versatile to allow the free inclusion of constraint conditions; and fourth, by extracting a variety of CEs, it is possible to select a solution according to the user's preference.
+In addition, we devised a validation index and verified its robustness through simulated data and its {applicability} through two real-world datasets covering both continuous features (web search trend data) and binary features (educational intervention data). {The proposed method has four key features.
+First, it employs the concept of Pareto improvement to address the problem of model multiplicity, providing a theoretically grounded approach to robust CE generation.
+Second, unlike prior work, it can be applied not only to classification but also to continuous target variables (regression), and supports flexible inclusion of constraint conditions.
+Third, by extracting a diverse set of CEs on the Pareto front, it allows users to select solutions according to their preferences or constraints.
+Fourth, the method is validated on two real-world datasets---web search trend data with continuous features and educational intervention data with binary features---demonstrating broad applicability across diverse problem settings.}